Search FQXi

 Einstein wouldn’t have found entanglement so strange, if he’d thrown out a key pre-twentieth-century misconception.

-by Graeme Stemp-Morlock
+by Grace Stemp-Morlock

 FQXi Awardees: Wayne Myrvold